 Is the Audeze EL-8 Titanium Headphones’ sound on another plane?
-Allan September 6, 2017 News If you know anything about headphones, you know that you’ll be looking at prices that could exceed thousands of dollars whenever there’s a product aimed at audiophiles.
+Allan September 6, 2017 What's The News?
+1 If you know anything about headphones, you know that you’ll be looking at prices that could exceed thousands of dollars whenever there’s a product aimed at audiophiles.
 With that in mind, the Audeze EL-8 Titanium Headphones stand out due to their relatively low price for a high-end set – but do they offer the kind of sound needed to stay in its category?
 There is little question that the folks at Audeze have a thing for Apple Audeze EL-8’s funky design isn’t just for show – it’s part of a designing effort meant to deliver extremely light headphones that don’t compromise on the sound quality in any way.
 For the most part, the effort was a success, and the design brings enviable aesthetics and light weight without forgoing sound reproduction, making these ideal for any outdoors use.
 While these headphones are closed, it’s worth noting that they don’t have active sound cancellation.
 Some feel that this is a good thing, as active cancellation can start to feel a little invasive, and while you won’t be shielded from loud bangs, you’ll still be removed from most of the outside noise that threatens to ruin a listening experience.
 A curious thing to note is that Audeze makes a point of letting us know that these headphones are compatible with Apple – from a lightning cable to a custom-made iOS app, it’s clear that Audeze is working with Apple to some extent, making us non-Apple users feel left out – don’t worry, though, as these headphones work fine on any system.
 We already mentioned that these headphones are a cheap entry into the high-end category, and the Audeze EL-8 Titanium Headphones price of $560 on Amazon seems mild in comparison to its competition, such as the $3000 HIFIMAN HE1000.
 Sure, the EL-8 might deliver somewhat lesser sound, but it’s still a good starting choice for those wanting to immerse themselves in the upper category of headphones.
-Leave a Reply Cancel ReplyYou must be logged in to post a comment.